 Growth investors are investors who aim to invest in companies that are able to grow their businesses at high rates in the future.

-In a previous article, I had pointed out reasons why growth investors may find local supermarket operator Sheng Siong Group Ltd (SGX: OV8) an interesting candidate for further research.
-But, the company also has negative traits that investors should be aware of; in this article, I want to discuss two such traits.
+In this article, I will like to point out two reasons why growth investors may find local supermarket operator Sheng Siong Group Ltd (SGX: OV8) an interesting candidate for further research.

 A Foolish conclusion